 Stop 1.
-Our first stop was at a meadow covered in the wonderful pink flowered Trigonella, Kidney Vetch, Clovers and other plants, all with a rich aroma.
+Our first stop on Parnassos a meadow covered in the wonderful pink flowered Trigonella, Kidney Vetch,

+Clovers and other plants, all with a rich aroma.
 With abundant nectar, the bees were feeding frenetically, their hum intense.
 The meadow was also full of butterflies...
-These included Mountain Small White, Zephyr, Turquoise and Adonis Blues, Sooty Copper, Clouded Yellow, Hungarian Skipper, Delattin's Grayling, Wood White, Speckled Wood, Brimstone, Wall, Balkan and Marbled Whites, Ilex Hairstreak, Meadow Brown, Spotted and Lesser Spotted Fritillaries.
+These included Mountain

+Small White, Zephyr, Turquoise and Adonis Blues, Sooty Copper, Clouded Yellow, Hungarian Skipper, Delattin's Grayling, Wood White, Speckled Wood, Brimstone, Wall, Balkan and Marbled Whites, Ilex Hairstreak, Meadow Brown, Spotted and Lesser Spotted Fritillaries.
 Burnet moths including Zygaena fausta were also present.
 A female Turquoise Blue was seen laying eggs on Kidney Vetch and Peter also found White-banded Grayling.
 This was only realised after reviewing his photos.

-Next to the road, on Dwarf Elder, a number of Clearwing moths, Heath and Silver-washed Fritillaries were seen.
-A Delattin's Grayling was seen also (later confirmed by Sotiris).
-Some of the Heath frits here had a striking appearance, with certain individuals displaying an incredible variety of forms, some with very dark wide borders to the upperside hindwings while others more closely resembled the normal form.
+Next to the road, on Dwarf Elder, a number of Clearwing moths, Heath and Silver-washed Fritillaries were seen along with Delattin's Grayling Some of the Heath frits here had a striking appearance, with certain individuals displaying an incredible variety of forms, some with very dark wide borders to the upperside hindwings while others more closely resembled the normal form.